luca-brambilla/lymph3d_apsc/README.md

 * SET_PETSC_SYSTEM.f90: contains a module with the same name that contains the subroutines SET_PETSC_VECTOR and SET_PETSC_MATRIX which create and initialize vector and matrices within the PETSc environment, respectively.

-* assemble_local.f90: assembles the local matrices and the local rhs vector by iterating over either the three-dimensional quadrature nodes or the two-dimensional quadrature nodes.
+* assemble_element.f90: assembles the local matrices and the local rhs vector by iterating over either the three-dimensional quadrature nodes or the two-dimensional quadrature nodes.
 In particular, this module contains the following 5 subroutines:
-  - MAKE_STIFF_TET_LOC: assembles V_loc, the local term of the stiffness matrix approximating the integral on the tetrahedron;
+  - MAKE_STIFFNESS_VOLUME: assembles V_loc, the local term of the stiffness matrix approximating the integral on the tetrahedron;
-  - MAKE_STIFF_FACE: assembles I_loc, S_loc, the terms of the stiffness matrix approximating the integrals on the faces of the tetrahedron, and IN_loc and SN_loc on the faces of the neighbouring tetrahedra;
+  - MAKE_STIFFNESS_FACE: assembles I_loc, S_loc, the terms of the stiffness matrix approximating the integrals on the faces of the tetrahedron, and IN_loc and SN_loc on the faces of the neighbouring tetrahedra;
-  - MAKE_RHS_TET: assembles rhs_tet_loc, the local rhs term approximating the integral on the tetrahedron;
+  - MAKE_RHS_VOLUME: assembles rhs_tet_loc, the local rhs term approximating the integral on the tetrahedron;
   - MAKE_RHS_FACE: assembles rhs_face_bd_loc, the local rhs term that approximates the integral on the faces of the tetrahedron that are boundary faces;
-  - MAKE_MASS_LOC: assembles of M_loc, the local term of the mass matrix that approximates the integral on the tetrahedron.
+  - MAKE_MASS_VOLUME: assembles of M_loc, the local term of the mass matrix that approximates the integral on the tetrahedron.

 * MAKE_MATRICES.f90: contains a subroutine with the same name which assembles the global stiffness matrix pestc_stiff, mass matrix petsc_mass and DG matrix mat_dg by performing a loop on the elements.